Taking part in Open Studios is lots of hard work but is great fun!

 The aim of our event is to offer our visitors some interesting and creative days out.
 We provide them with the opportunity to engage with art/craft, meet the people who make it, see the spaces it's made in, and explore this lovely part of Scotland.

 Artists and makers benefit by selling their work directly, taking commissions, signing visitors up to classes and making gallery contacts.
 They are often inspired to explore new themes or methods from ideas generated from discussion with visitors.
 Artists also hear feedback about their work directly, which is not readily available if they usually exhibit in galleries and public spaces.

 To be a participant in Open Studios North Fife you need to:

 - Be currently working full or part-time as a professional artist or designer-maker

-- Produce work of an excellent standard and work in a professional manner (This includes ideally having an online presence –which can be as little as a social media page dedicated to presenting your work or a free website used as a gallery.)
+- Produce original work of an excellent standard and work in a professional manner (This includes ideally having an online presence –which can be as little as a social media page dedicated to presenting your work or a free website used as a gallery.)

 - Have a permanent work space in the North Fife area.
 (This workspace can be a purpose-built studio, a converted garden shed, a well–equipped kitchen table, a rented WASPS studio – anywhere, as long as you can safely and appropriately display how you work to visitors.)

 - Be present in your studio for the duration of the Open Studios event and importantly, explain your work, creative processes and techniques to visitors.